Our People in Australian Indigenous Studies

 Dr Annick Thomassin

 French-Canadian scholar Annick Thomassin brings to her teaching her experience in decolonial research practice and Indigenous research methodologies.
-Her research and teaching is informed and influenced by her deep connections with Masig people (Torres Strait) and her relationship with the Yuin people developed over years of ethical and relational research, and her collaborations.
+Her research and teaching is informed and influenced by her deep connections with Masig people (Torres Strait) and her relationship with the Yuin people developed over years of ethical and relational research and collaboration.